polyipseity/information/special/5-step persuasive selling.md

-background: short summary of the situation with the _key problem or opportunity_, using irrefutable facts the big idea: use ONLY 1 (long) sentence to describe your solution how it works: _key solution details_ to preempt concerns, objections, and questions key benefits and risks: compelling reason to adopt the solution by _reinforcing benefits_ for multiple parties and _politely threatening_ the target with risks next step: an _easy_ task that the target cannot say no and moves the solution forward
+background: short summary of the situation with the _key problem or opportunity_, using irrefutable facts the big idea: use ONLY 1 (long) sentence to describe your solution how it works: _key solution details_ to preempt concerns, objections, and questions key benefits and risks: compelling reason to adopt the solution by _reinforcing benefits_ for multiple parties and _highlighting risks to politely threaten_ next step: an _easy_ task that the target cannot say no and moves the solution forward
 """.strip().splitlines()
 return await memorize_seq(